Loler920a/SlimeVR-Docs-Site/src/diy/components-guide.md

 # Components Guide

 The costs shown should be taken as a **rough approximation** due to prices changing over time.
 Prices are in USD.
+The components table shown below is a suggestive guide of what to source For those 3D printing cases designed by the community, note they will dictate your selection of batteries, IMU and power switches

 ## Calculate Your Costs
 **Number of trackers**